fg6/seq_factotum/README.md

     Action arguments::

       --list NLIST        List this many seqs (from longest) --stats             Print stats: bases, seq_num, longest, mean, n50, n_n50 --break             Break scaffolds @>3Ns, print ctgs to file and print stats --fq2fa             Write fasta from fastq
-      --seq SEQNAME     Write in file only this Seq --min MIN_LENGTH  Write in file only Seqs longer than min_length --max MAX_LENGTH  Write in file only Seqs shorter than max_length
+      --seq SEQNAME       Write in file only this Seq --keep KEEPNAME     Write in file only Seqs matching keepname --rm RMNAME         Write in file only Seqs not matching rmname --min MIN_LENGTH    Write in file only Seqs longer than min_length --max MAX_LENGTH    Write in file only Seqs shorter than max_length --avoid AVOID.list  Write in file Seqs not matching list in this file --nocomments        Write fasta/fastq file with no comments in read name line

 ## Requirements
 Python 3